 And that was a large part of what Romero captured in his snapshot of the era: the bafflement that accompanies violent disorder.
 It was a time when secret histories, conspiracy theories, and occult revelations flourished: the years when doubts about the Warren Report solidified into national myths (the grassy knoll, the magic bullet), faith in an unknowable plan to end the Vietnam War became a foundation of Nixon’s presidency, the Apollo moon landing was reputed to be faked, and the Beatles were widely believed to have concealed Paul McCartney’s death.
 Events had become incomprehensible; official pronouncements, unbelievable; and so, for reassurance, many people turned to explanations that were as all-encompassing as they were unverifiable.

-When the first “thing” appears, striding knock-kneed out of the background of the cemetery to menace Barbra (Judith O’Dea) and Johnny (Latent Image partner Russell Streiner), it looks a little pale and dirty but not necessarily dead.
+When the first “thing” appears, striding knock-kneed out of the background of the cemetery to menace Barbra (Judith O’Dea) and Johnny (producer and Latent Image partner Russell W. Streiner), it looks a little pale and dirty but not necessarily dead.
 You wouldn’t guess without prompting that this man in his dark business suit intends to eat Barbra’s flesh.
 The more conventional reading of his pursuit would be that he wants to rape her.

 The genre changes again momentarily, to science fiction, when the television finally pipes in a tentative answer to Barbra’s question about what’s happening.
 But the explanation settles nothing.
 Instead, in the film’s nightmare logic, it signals the onset of chaos.
 Hardly has the radiation-from-Venus theory been proposed before the little group’s only plan goes up in flames, the lights go out, the zombies begin their assault, and the ultimate horror manifests itself simultaneously in the cellar and on the lawn—which is to say, inside and outside the cinematic space.
 Everywhere.
 Reason comes to the end of its tether; narrative conventions snap.

 Of course, you could say that the shifts in genre until this point were just temporary modulations.
-When the lights go out, the film at last resolves into what its title promised from the first: a horror movie.
+When the lights go out, Night of the Living Dead at last resolves into what its title promised from the first: a horror movie.
 But that’s not what you feel at this moment, especially when confronted with the film’s most indelible image: little Karen (Kyra Schon) eating the flesh of her father (Karl Hardman).
 Where else can you find anything comparably terrible?

 No one, though, however twisted or innocent, could find sexual stimulation in Night of the Living Dead—which is yet another reason why the film, in its time, was so uncontainably frightening.